sushmalal66-ctrl/new-earth/README.md

 ### Scroll Configuration

-Lenis is configured for optimal smoothness:
+Lenis is configured for optimal smoothness with horizontal scroll support:

 ```typescript
 const lenis = new Lenis({